Clean Pool Liner: Steps for Effective Pool Liner Cleaning

 Here’s how to get rid of algae stains on a vinyl liner without draining the pool:

-1. Brush the pool and add enough chlorine to raise the free chlorine (FC) in the pool to near shock level.
+1. Brush the pool and add enough chlorine to raise the free chlorine (FC) near the shock level.

 2. Run the pump 24/7 after adding the chlorine.